funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 <lib-wallet-follower></lib-wallet-follower>
 ```

-If you want to deep link the into a page on the wallet it is explained how to do that [here](./routing.html#deep-link-page-routes).
-By default to the main `/funds` page will load.
+If you want to deep link into a page on the wallet that is explained [here](./routing.html#deep-link-page-routes).
+By default the main `/funds` page will load.

-please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationcompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationcompleted` means they are logged in.
+please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationCompleted` means they are logged in.

-Example:
+:::: tabs :options="{ useUrlFragment: false }"

-app.component.html
+::: tab src/app.component.html

 ```html
 <!-- Very simple example of it working in 1 app.component.html we suggest splitting into components to make this nicer as a big app would -->